-It's interesting that cats have developed a reputation as solitary creatures.
+One fascinating fact about cats is that they have developed a reputation as solitary creatures.
 On the one hand, many large wildcats – from which domestic housecats are descended – are depicted as solitary animals.
 On the other hand, the "pride of lions" is also a common image.
 What's going on?

-The truth is, cats can be perfectly happy when they're solitary and allowed free control over their domain, but they can also be social animals, bonding closely with their humans or with other cats.
+The truth is, cats can be perfectly happy when they're solitary and allowed free control over their domain, but they can also be social animals, bonding closely with their pet parents, human siblings, and/or with other cats.

 So, do cats like other cats?
 The answer is: it depends.

-Let's talk about some of the factors that can affect the happiness of your cats and some steps you can take to ensure everyone gets along!
+Let's talk about some of the factors that can affectinter-purrr-sonal relationships in a multi-cat household environment and some steps you can take to ensure everyone gets along!